Kneaded That

 Storage

-For make-ahead convenience, you can freeze the unbaked dough balls (without the kiss), then bake from frozen, adding a few extra minutes to the bake time.
+• For make-ahead, freeze the unbaked dough balls (without the kiss) and bake from frozen, adding a few extra minutes.

 • Overhead picture of sourdough gingerbread cookies.